Campus Improvement Plan

 Title I:

-Strategy's Expected Result/Impact: Increase student engagement and advocacy.
+Strategy's Expected Result/Impact: Increase parent engagement, and increase student achievement

 Staff Responsible for Monitoring: Counselor